 ›› You have to have an ID at stores, bars, banks, and to drive.
 Why not to vote?

 Because shopping, drinking, banking, and driving are not rights that are enshrined in both the U.S. and Nebraska Constitutions.
-Our democracy is not transactional.
-Our polling places are not stores.
-And we should not casually assume everyone in Nebraska’s life experience is the same as ours.
+Our democratic republic is not supposed to be transactional, like going to the store.
+We should not casually assume everyone in Nebraska’s life experience and access is the same as ours.
 Especially when it comes to voting, our most cherished right under our federal and state Constitutions.

 Want to make Nebraska’s elections better?
 Great, so do we.
 That certainly can be accomplished without violating Nebraskans’ inherent rights to participate in them.
 And that means we must approach our elections as citizens, not consumers.

-The petition language does include a line about preserving individual rights under the U.S. and Nebraska Constitutions.
-That was likely added to prevent officials from disqualifying the initiative from the 2022 Nebraska ballot (in the event petitioners gather enough signatures).
+The initiative’s language does include a line about preserving individual rights under the U.S. and Nebraska Constitutions.
+That was likely added to prevent officials or judges from disqualifying the initiative from the 2022 Nebraska ballot (in the event petitioners gather enough signatures).

 Nebraska was born during an argument over voting rights.
 As a result, it has arguably the clearest and most powerful language of any state Constitution about ensuring our elections are free and fair, without unnecessary hindrances: All elections shall be free; and there shall be no hindrance or impediment to the right of a qualified voter to exercise the elective franchise.
-This clear, fundamental right is now in clear danger.
+This language has stood the test of time, but now we’re being told it isn’t good enough.
+This puts Nebraskans’ clear, fundamental right to vote in danger.

-Throughout U.S. history, there’s an unfortunate tradition of laws like the one being proposed, which say one thing for judges to consider but in practice mean something entirely different.
-If this revision to our state Constitution comes to pass, what matters is how it is put into practice.
+Throughout U.S. history, there’s an unfortunate tradition of laws like the one being proposed, which say one thing for judges to consider but in practice mean something quite different.
+If this rewrite to our state Constitution comes to pass, what matters is how it is put into practice.
 And this we guarantee: It will deny many Nebraskans the ability and opportunity to vote.

-›› Lots of other states have these kinds of things.
+›› Lots of other states require IDs to vote.
 Why not Nebraska?

 The short answer is because we’re Nebraska, not these other states.
 Some states have same-day voter registration, why not Nebraska?
 Some states have universal vote-by-mail, why not Nebraska?
 Because we’re Nebraska, with unique values, culture, and priorities.

 The longer answer is that most states with identification requirements accept many different kinds of IDs.
-If this initiative succeeds, Nebraska would become one of the most narrow and restrictive states in the nation.
+But not Nebraska, if this initiative succeeds.
+Nebraska would become one of the most narrow and restrictive states in the nation in terms of the kind of ID that would allow you to vote.

 How do we know this?
 First, the petition language mentions “valid photographic identification” as a requirement.
 Second, it leaves it open for politicians to determine what “valid” means.

-We already know a few that won’t work: No birth certificates.
+We already know a few that wouldn’t work just from that language: No birth certificates.
 No Social Security cards.
 No student, business, or even some military IDs.

 As if that’s not scary enough, your driver’s license might not be enough to get you a ballot, either.
 Did you move recently?
 Get married?
 Change your name?
 Gain or lose significant weight?
 Change your hair?
 Get glasses?
 If so, you might rightly think your ID is still “current” and enough to rightfully access your ballot.
-But it might not be “valid” under this proposal.
+But it might not be “valid” under such language.

 ›› What’s wrong with the extra assurance that checking IDs gives us?

 It’s important to remember that Nebraska voters already do provide IDs – when we register to vote.
 Then, we re-verify our identities each and every time we cast a ballot by signing affidavits, either at our polling places on Election Day or on our vote-by-mail envelopes before we return them.
-This process is safe and secure and has worked since time immemorial.
+This process works.
+It’s safe, secure, and has the force of law behind it.

-The current voter restriction scheme wants to add a series of additional steps to vote.
+This current voter restriction scheme, however, seeks to add a series of additional steps to vote.
 It’s the election equivalent of TSA checking your ID when you get your airline ticket, when you enter the airport, when you go through the first security desk, again at the gate, and finally, when you find your seat – and then kicking you off the plane if you accidentally sat in your spouse’s spot instead of the one on your ticket.

 Faith in our institutions is something Civic Nebraska studies and works on – a lot.
 It’s a cornerstone of democracy, and it’s why we work to improve our elections so they can be the very best they can be.
-We can say confidently that Nebraska’s elections are secure and efficient, and there is no evidence of voter impersonation anywhere in our state, ever.
+We study each election closely and say this confidently: Nebraska’s elections are secure and efficient.
+There is no evidence of voter impersonation anywhere in our state, ever.

-Further, ID measures like the one being floated in Nebraska have proven to have very little to noeffect on improving views on election integrity.
+Further, ID measures like the one being floated in Nebraska have proven to have very little to no effect on improving views on election integrity in states that burden their voters with them.
 For example: In 2020, there was intense attention on, accusations about, and anger over the election results in Arizona and Georgia.
 Both of these states have strict identification requirements.

-Those strict requirements certainly didn’t keep politicians and partisans from alleging that those elections were somehow “fraudulent,” however.
-All it did was further erode faith in our elections, despite all evidence to the contrary.
+Those strict requirements certainly didn’t keep politicians and partisans from baselessly alleging that those elections were somehow “fraudulent,” however.
+Those states’ strict ID laws did nothing to uphold faith in our elections among people who are bound and determined to believe they are somehow rigged against their preferred candidate.

-In the long run, these kinds of restrictions do nothing to make anyone feel better.
-But they certainly do make it harder for everyone to vote.
+These kinds of restrictions do nothing to make anyone feel better, but they certainly make it harder for everyone to vote.

 ›› But wouldn’t this make our elections even a little bit more secure?